JV17/JVMenuPopover/README.md

 JVMenuPopover is available under the MIT license.
 See the LICENSE file for more info.

 ## Release Notes

+#### Version 1.4

+* Improved landscape support.
+Now the menu closes prior rotation to avoid image size issues.
+* Added new delegates to Menu view to know when the menu view will show or hide.
+* Added new property to the Menu view which indicates if the view hidden or not.

 #### Version 1.3